praxisnetau/silverware-theme/README.md

 ```

 The theme should now compile with hot module reloading enabled, allowing the browser to automatically reload
-and update your styles as you make changes to the theme SASS.
+and update your styles as you make changes to the theme Sass.

 To prepare your theme for production, execute the following: